-In the first quarter of fiscal year 2024, we recorded an impairment of goodwill in our Semiconductor Fabrication Solutions segment.
+In the second quarter of fiscal year 2025, we recorded an impairment of goodwill in our Semiconductor Fabrication Solutions and Thermal Processing Solutions segments.
+We also recorded an impairment of goodwill in our Semiconductor Fabrication Solutions segment in the first quarter of fiscal year 2024.
 See Note 6 for a description of the facts and circumstances leading to goodwill impairment.

 Contract Liabilities - Contract liabilities are reflected in current liabilities on the Condensed Consolidated Balance Sheets as all performance obligations are expected to be satisfied within the next 12 months.
 Contract liabilities relate to payments invoiced or received in advance of completion of performance obligations under a contract.
 Contract liabilities are recognized as revenue upon the fulfillment of performance obligations.
-Contract liabilities consist of customer deposits and deferred revenue as of December 31, 2024 and September 30, 2024.
+Contract liabilities consist of customer deposits and deferred revenue as of March 31, 2025 and September 30, 2024.